cal-itp/data-infra/docs/analytics_examples/new_tutorial.md

 ITP_ID = 278 # San Diego Metropolitan Transit System
 ```

-(stop-arrivals-operator)=
-### All the Stops and Arrival Times for an Operator on a Given Day
+### 1. All the Stops and Arrival Times for an Operator on a Given Day

-As a simple example, we will filter to just the San Diego Metropolitan Transit System and grab 1 day's worth of data.
-We want all the trips, stops, arrival times, and stop geometry (lat/lon).

-Tables used:
-1. `views.gtfs_schedule_dim_stop_times`: all stop arrival times for all operators, need to subset to particular date
-1. `views.gtfs_schedule_fact_daily_trips`: all trips for all operators, need to subset to particular date
-1. `views.gtfs_schedule_dim_stops`: lat/lon for all stops, need to subset to interested stops

-Here, all the trips for one operator, for a particular day, is joined with all the stops that occur on all the trips.
-Then, the stops have their lat/lon information attached.

 ```{code-cell}
 ## Get trips for operator for one day and join with stop times for all trips